lmcosta10/labeling_system/README.md

 Using Vite as build tool.

-ChatGPT handled the frontend style: it generated the html to be returned by each component.
-Also, it generated the handlers in Image.tsx, to send the appropriate request to the server from the user inputs.
+The frontend style was built using AI (ChatGPT): it generated the classes and css files, which were then customized.

 ### Backend